Winter, 2015; Instructor: Veronica Tonay, PhD; site last updated: 1/23/15

 Biggest predictor of college GPA? #1 = time spent studying (positive correlation); #2 = alcohol consumption (negative correlation).
 This is an interesting study, which surveyed almost 14,000 students at over 150 schools.
 It makes the observation that college students spent, on average, 24 hours per week studying in the 60s and now, students average only 7.25 hours per week.
 (UCSC expects students will spend about 3 hours per week studying for each unit being attempted = 15 hours per week, per class–i.e., with that amount of studying, one could reasonably expect to pass the class, but not necessarily to earn an A.)

-What is plagiarism? part one
+What is plagiarism? with examples

 How College Papers Are Graded

 ***Want to become a psychotherapist?
 Check the www.APPIC.org match site to determine whether or not students at the school(s) you are considering are actually able to get internships to accrue necessary hours for licensure.
 These days, candidates for licensure have to have accrued their hours with APPIC-sponsored internships.
 Those are competitive, occur in later years of graduate study, involve an application process to APPIC, and tend not to accept students from lower-tier schools (most free-standing professional schools [including CIIS, Saybrook, ITP, JFK, etc.–Alliant is the only exception, but even there, acceptance rates are much lower than from state schools and private universities–heads up!).
 It is possible to spend $200,000+ attending a PhD professional school, be unable to accrue hours, and therefore, be unable to get a license–yet another reason to widely apply to Universities nationwide, and in Canada.***

 Tips for Preparing for and Applying to Graduate School

 A Comprehensive Page on Careers, from Dr. Suler at Rider University in NJ